 How do I sync my product data?

 Normally, your product data will be automatically synced at regular intervals.
 However, there may be times you need to re-index your data feed before your site's next update interval.
-Usually, this need arises because product details have changed or new products have been added that you would like shown as soon as possible.
+Usually, this need arises because product details have changed or new products have been added that you would like shown to shoppers as soon as possible.
 To trigger a manual re-indexing, follow the steps below.

 Step 2: Click on Update Index to begin the indexing process.
 The status of the indexing is represented in the box underneath “Current Indexing Status.”